ibexa/documentation-user/docs/personalization/recommendation_models.md

 [content](content_types.md), users, and [events](event_types.md) in which they are involved.
 Calculations run in the background and the results are updated regularly to provide the most accurate recommendations.
-Models come predefined with the service, based on the arrangements that you make with Ibexa.
+Models come predefined with the service, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
-You can request a specific model by contacting customer support.
+You can request that a specific model is created by contacting customer support.

 If your [user role](../permission_management/permissions_and_users.md) includes the `Personalization/Edit` Policy, you can modify the models according to your requirements.